opencv/opencv/doc/js_tutorials/js_tutorials.markdown

     Here you will learn how to read and display images and videos, and create trackbar.

+-   @subpage tutorial_js_table_of_contents_core

+    In this section you will learn some basic operations on image, some mathematical tools and some data structures etc.

 -   @subpage tutorial_js_table_of_contents_imgproc

     In this section